carlosguadian/datasciencecoursera/04_Reproducible_Research/week_3/02_checklist.md

 -   Data analysis is a lengthy process; it is not just tables / figures / reports
--   Raw data → processed data → analysis → report
+-   Raw data -&gt; processed data -&gt; analysis -&gt; report
 -   How you got the end is just as important as the end itself
 -   The more of the data analysis pipeline you can make reproducible, the better for everyone